JetBrains/mps-coderules/docs/content/intro.md

 # Introduction

-This project is an attempt to bring logic programming to JetBrains MPS[^mps] to facilitate tasks related to source code (model) analysis, and which require logical inference of some kind to operate.
-Examples include type checking and control flow (data flow).
+This project is an attempt to bring logic programming to JetBrains MPS[^mps] in order to facilitate tasks related to source mdoel analysis, and which require logical inference of some kind to operate.
+Examples include type checking and control flow.

-Type system in MPS is traditionally defined with help of type checking rules, in particular inference rules, which allow to make logical statements about types, such as «*is a*» or «*is a subtype of*», enabling the internal engine to infer the specific type based on a collection of such statements, referred to as type equations and inequalities.
+Type system in MPS is traditionally defined with help of type checking rules, in particular inference rules, which allow to make logical statements about types, such as «*is a*» or «*is a subtype of*», enabling the internal engine to infer the specific type, deriving it from a collection of such statements, which are referred to as type equations and inequalities.

 ![](img/intro-assignment-550.png)
 _(statement in `j.m.lang.typesystem` language)_